 Hon.
 Joe Savikataaq (interpretation): Thank you, Madam Chairperson.
 We're looking at April.
-If it can be handed to us in April, we would review it first and we will see if they will improve anything.
-The work is supposed to end in April, so we're looking at it in April 2021.
+If we receive it in April, after we review it, we will see if anything will be improved.
+The work is supposed to end in April, so we're looking it in April 2021.
 Thank you, Madam Chairperson.